Governed AI Workflows · Banks & Credit Unions

 Workflow & system discovery

-We shadow teams across lending, deposits, ops, compliance, finance, and support — documenting how work actually happens, not how the org chart claims it does.
+We shadow the work across lending, deposits, ops, compliance, finance, and support — documenting handoffs, exceptions, and evidence requirements.

 P3